starlilyth/Linux-PoolManager/README.md

 -----

 Reqirements: Linux running cgminer or clone.
 Built and tested on litecoin-bamt 1.2.
-Packages req: Perl5 + extensions, rrdtool, Apache w/SSL and mod_rewrite, other stuff I am sure.
+Packages req: Perl5 + extensions, rrdtool.

 NOTE!!
-NOTE!!
-NOTE!!!

 THIS VERSION IS NOT COMPLETE!
-I am porting this from a distro dependency, so many things are broken still, including FarmView.
+I am porting this from a distro dependency, so things are broken still, including FarmView.
+Installation does not check dependencies yet.

-PROCEED AT YOUR OWN RISK!

 ------